DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 * **Release preparation branches**

-    * These are only intended for use if changes need to be made after the initial tags are made for a particular frozen release's release cycle
+    * These are only intended for use if changes need to be made after the initial tags are made for a particular stable release's release cycle.
+Note that as of May-2-2025, "stable" is the term which replaces "frozen".

     * Intended to be forked off the tag, _not_ `develop`

     * Can only be updated via PRs _with at least one approval review_ before release cut-off time; again, unit tests and `minimal_system_quick_test.py` should continue to pass.

-    * After the final tag for the frozen release is made, notify the Software Coordination team to merge it into `develop`, along with any special instructions (like if there shouldn't, in fact, be a merge, or if only a subset of the commits on the branch should be merged)
+    * After the final tag for the stable release is made, notify the Software Coordination team to merge it into `develop`, along with any special instructions (like if there shouldn't, in fact, be a merge, or if only a subset of the commits on the branch should be merged)

     * Nomenclature: for a given release `fddaq-vX.Y.Z` use `prep-release/fddaq-vX.Y.Z` and similarly `prep-release/nddaq-vX.Y.Z` for `nddaq-vX.Y.Z`

 * **Patch branches**  `patch/fddaq-vX.Y.x`/`patch/nddaq-vX.Y.x`**

-    * Used for patch frozen releases; these are forked off of the final tags of the frozen releases we're patching
+    * Used for patch stable releases; these are forked off of the final tags of the stable releases we're patching

     * Same rules for merging into `develop` apply here as apply to the prep-release branches